morozRed/jotchain/landing_page/src/content/blog/what-did-i-do-yesterday-standup-problems.md

 ---
-title: ""What Did I Do Yesterday?" — Why Standups Feel Harder Than They Should"
+title: '"What Did I Do Yesterday?" — Why Standups Feel Harder Than They Should'
 description: "Struggling with how to remember what I did yesterday for standup?
 Explore common engineering standup problems and learn practical tips for daily standup preparation."
 publishDate: 2025-11-17
 author: "JotChain Team"